git803/Project/README.md

 # Project
-The final porject pursuid as part of CS50 Harvard's "Introduction to programming with python" certification course.
+The final project pursuid as part of CS50 Harvard's "Introduction to programming with python" certification course.
+The basic idea of this project is to enable the user to play the game Tic-Tac-Toe.